STATUTES OF ASSOCIATION "EURHECA",

-The Association represents and defends the joint interests of its Members and represents them before authorities, both on a European and an international level.
-The Association can only take action on a national level by explicit request from all the Members from the country in question.
+The Association represents and defends the joint vision and views of its Members and represents them to the authorities, both at European and international levels.
+The Association can only take action at national level by explicit request from all the Members from the country in question.

 In this respect, the specific tasks of the Association include, but are not limited to, the following:

-d) The periodical organization of conferences and seminars.
+- The periodical organization of conferences, topic dedicated days and seminars.